Here’s what you need to know before signing your shares away.

-However, just because you own part of the publishing does not mean you automatically have the right to administer your share of the publishing.
-Co-publishing deals often require the songwriter to give away external control over the song itself.
-This means that the publishing company can seek out sync opportunities at any company they want for a commercial, or in any movie or TV show as they see fit.
+Owning a portion of your publishing does not mean you automatically have the right to administer your share, however.
+Co-publishing deals often require the songwriter to relinquish control of the song itself, allowing their publishing company to seek out as many sync opportunities (commercials, films, television shows, etc.) as they see fit.

 One of the most enticing aspects of a co-publishing deal is the advance.
-Publishing companies will customarily offer you a sum of $25,000-$250,000 upon signing the contract.
-This can be alluring for a songwriter because it means you can quit your day job and focus all of your energy on writing.
-But it’s important to know that this advance must be recouped in full by the publisher before you are paid out any royalties from your compositions.
+An advance can be alluring for a songwriter because it can mean you’re able to quit your day job and focus all of your energy on writing.
+But it’s important to know that this advance must be recouped in full by the publisher before you are paid out any additional royalties from your compositions.

-Typically, the publisher will collect their 25% of performance royalties and their 50% of mechanical royalties and set the rest against your advance until they are paid back entirely.
-It is only then that you will begin to be paid for all future royalties your songs generate.
+Typically, the publisher will collect their 25% of performance royalties (representing 50% of the publisher’s share of performance) and 50% of mechanical royalties, and set the rest against your advance until they are paid back entirely.
+Only then will you begin to be paid for the royalties your songs generate.

 Interested in learning more?
 Check out our Guide to Publishing Deals webinar.